Heading to Iceland and not sure what to pack? Read my step-by-step Iceland packing list to help you plan the perfect trip.

 What to Bring to Iceland: Clothes

 Figuring out what to bring to Iceland can be pretty tough.
-Particularly as the weather conditions can change throughout the day.
-Bearing that in mind, its best to pack clothes that you can layer up and which are suitable for all weather types.
+But it’s best to pack clothes that you can layer up and which are suitable for all weather types.

 Now, thermals may not be the height of haute couture but should be right there at the top of the list of packing essentials for Iceland.
 Trust me, those babies will save you shivering in those icy winds.